Trainwreck (film): Plot

 Aaron receives a prestigious award at a luncheon and brings Amy.
-While he is making his speech, Amy gets a call from her boss Dianna, who threatens to fire her if she does not answer.
-So, she takes the call, leaving during his speech.
+While he is making his speech, she gets a call from her boss Dianna, who threatens to fire her if she does not answer.
+So, Amy takes the call, leaving during his speech.
 Afterwards, Aaron is upset that she missed it, so they start arguing.
-Returning home, Aaron thinks they should not go to bed angry, so Amy rants all night.
-Too tired to operate on Amar'e Stoudemire that morning, he tells Amy they need to take a break.
+Returning home, he thinks they should not go to bed angry, so Amy rants all night.
+Too tired to perform a scheduled operation on Amar'e Stoudemire that morning, Aaron tells her they need to take a break.
 Hurt, Amy tells him they should just break up as his article got canceled.
 Saying "You win," he leaves.

 Out drinking with her co-workers, the intern takes Amy home; their bizarre sexual encounter is interrupted by his mom, revealing he is only 16.
-The next day, Dianna fires Amy for the incident.
+The next day, Dianna fires her for the incident.
 Aaron is moping in his apartment when LeBron calls, claiming he has been injured.
-He rushes over to find an intervention, including LeBron, Matthew Broderick, Chris Evert, and Marv Albert.
+He rushes over to find a group waiting to conduct an intervention, including LeBron, Matthew Broderick, Chris Evert, and Marv Albert.
 They tell him he has always been afraid of opening up and needs to fix things with Amy, but Aaron insists it is over.

 Making amends with Kim, Amy catches up; and they, Kim and her family, comfort her with a group hug.
 Amy decides it is time to change, clearing out all the alcohol from her apartment.
-She takes her Aaron story to Vanity Fair, where it gets published, sending Aaron the magazine with the story.
-After attending a game at Madison Square Garden, Aaron is called back to the court, where the Knicks City Dancers perform with Amy front and center, to Aaron's favorite songs, including "Uptown Girl".
+She takes her Aaron story to Vanity Fair, where it gets published, and she sends Aaron the magazine with the story.
+After attending a game at Madison Square Garden, he is called back to the court, where the Knicks City Dancers perform with Amy front and center, to Aaron's favorite songs, including "Uptown Girl".
 She tells him she wants to make their relationship work.
 They profess their love and kiss, to applause.